KGHALAMB/AirStage/user_stories.md

 If the consumer who is using our application can't access the webpage, they will be informed of such in a 404 status code webpage error.

+Exception: Performers tries to book overlapping time slots

+If the performer books a venue, they will not be allowed to book another on the same time slot without cancelling the first

+Exception: A performer tries to cancel last minute:

+Performers will not be able to cancel within an hour prior to the event.

+Exception: Performer set length is longer than what the venue has available

+We will cancel the transaction

+Exception: A venue changes location after a booking

+Database will be updated to account for it

+Exception: A performer applies for a venue that does not fit their important specifications (experience, genre, etc)

+Backend will deny the application before it reaches the venue

+Exeption: Performer changes price after a booking

+Database will be updated to account for it and seperate transaction process will occur

+Exception: Venue changes price after a booking

+Database will be updated to account for it and seperate transaction process will occur